-This course covers the basic operation of electronic devices and sensors, including basic circuits, applications and diagnosis.
-(2/6) - AUT 145 Engine Performance 3 SHC This course covers the diagnosis of various performance problems using the appropriate diagnostic equipment and diagnostic manuals.
+- AUT 145 Engine Performance 3 SHC This course covers the diagnosis of various performance problems using the appropriate diagnostic equipment and diagnostic manuals.
 Logical thinking is also included in this course.
 Prerequisite: AUT 101.
 (2/3) - AUT 152 Automatic Transmission 4 SHC This course is a basic study of power flow and hydraulics, including torque converter operation.
 (2/6) - AUT 156 Automotive Diagnosis and Repair 4 SHC This is a basic course for general diagnostic procedures and minor repairs.
-Prerequisites: AUT 101, AUT 112 and AUT 152.
+Emphasis on computerized diagnostics, including the use of scan tools and multi-meters.
+Prerequisites: AUT 101, AUT 112, AUT 152.
 (2/6) - AUT 231 Automotive Electronics 4 SHC This course includes the study of solid state devices, microprocessors and complete diagnostics using the latest available equipment.
 Prerequisite: AUT 133.
-(2/6) - AUT 232 Automotive Accessories 2 SHC This course is a study of devices and systems considered accessories by the automotive industry.
+(3/3) - AUT 232 Automotive Accessories 2 SHC This course is a study of devices and systems considered accessories by the automotive industry.
 Study includes windshield wiper systems, power door locks, windows and seats, radios and clocks.
 Prerequisite: AUT 133.
 (1/3) - AUT 245 Advanced Engine Performance 5 SHC A continuation of AUT 145.
 This course consists of "hands-on" diagnostics, including an in-depth study and use of the oscilloscope to diagnose engine performance problems.
 Prerequisite: AUT 145.
-(3/6) - AUT 247 Electronic Fuel Systems 4 SHC

-This course includes the study of fuel injection systems, other fuel system components and how computers control fuel delivery.
-(2/6) - AUT 251 Automatic Transmission Overhaul 5 SHC This course is an advanced study of transmission overhaul procedures, including proper overhaul procedures used to repair overdrive transmissions and transaxles.
-Prerequisites: AUT 152.
-(2/9)
+(3/6) - AUT 247 Electronic Fuel Systems 4 SHC This course includes the study of fuel injection systems, other fuel system components and how computers control fuel delivery.
+(2/6) - AUT 252 Advance Automatic Transmission 4 SHC This course is an advanced study of automatic transmission and transaxle electronics, including torque converter clutch and clutch controls.
+(3/3)